 The lessons are broken down by how long the lesson will take, the topic and the language focus.

-Upon completion, the user can see how far they have to fluency, how many days they’ve been active and how many words they have learned.
+Upon completion, the user can see how far they have to fluency, how many days they’ve been active, and how many words they have learned.

-A unique feature to Busuu is the ability to talk to real people.
+A unique feature of Busuu is the ability to talk to real people.
 The user has the ability to meet “friends” through the app and converse with them.
 It also allows other users to correct written and verbal exercises.

 While this is beneficial for the user’s learning, it can create added stress or fear of saying something wrong.
 Additionally, there is a chance that the user making corrections is incorrect.